mhaugrud/msumcspy/_sources/Lists/Listsandforloops2.rst

     print(squares)

+.. admonition:: Modify the program ...

-Use the list accumulator pattern to fill the squares list with the squares of numbers
+   Type instructions on lines 3 and 4 that use the list accumulator pattern to fill the ``squares` list with the squares of ``numbers``.

 .. index:: parameter